mowsec/demo-netflicks/README.md

 Attempt to exploit your application to see how the Contrast Agent detects and reports this.

-There is a tutorial available from the home page of WebGoat which will guide you through some attakcs.

 ### Configuring Protect to Block attacks

 By default, Contrast Protect runs in Monitor mode to begin with.
 This will identify attacks and notify you without interfering with the application.